 They circled in the frozen pond, nibbling at the ice cubes.

-Hannah came to the rescue and worker her way around the pond breaking the ice to allow the ducks full pond access.
+Hannah came to the rescue and worked her way around the pond, breaking the ice to allow the ducks full access to the pond.

 I suspect the ducks are hoping for a warming trend.
 Since tomorrow’s forecast calls for 1-3 inches of snow, they’ll have to wait a few days.